 Fast Facts about Scholarships for Study Abroad:

-• In 2011 all eight of the students who applied for scholarships received them.
+• In 2011 all eight of the students who applied for scholarships received them, and in 2012-13 three quarters of the students studying in Japan received scholarship support.

 • Most scholarships consist of generous monthly stipends that help to defray the daily living costs of living in Japan and support domestic travel.